SchoolBus logo in red and orange

-School transportation consultant Dr. Linda Bluth shared about previous incidents involving pupils with disabilities on school buses.
+School transportation consultant Dr. Linda Bluth shared stories about previous incidents involving pupils with disabilities on school buses.
 Transportation directors can learn from those incidents, Bluth said.

 Photo: Canva/NASDPTS/School Bus Fleet